- Things to Know

-- Polio-like illness
+- New Polio-like Virus

-- Polio is an infectious disease caused by viruses; the symptoms may range from none to paralysis and death.
+- Polio is an infectious disease caused by viruses.
+The symptoms may range from none to paralysis and death.

-- Polio has been traced back almost 6,000 years; great strides have been made in preventing this disease.
+- Polio has been traced back almost 6,000 years.
+Great strides have been made in preventing this disease.

 - Polio is caused by person-to-person transmission of polio viruses (enteroviruses, three main types).